Reine Minoru

-Reine Minoru (レーヌミノル, foaled 24 April 2014) is a Japanese Thoroughbred racehorse and broodmare.
+Reine Minoru (レーヌミノル, Rēnu Minoru) is a Japanese Thoroughbred racehorse and broodmare.
 As a two-year-old in 2016 she showed great promise by winning her first two races including the Kokura Nisai Stakes and went on to be placed in both the Keio Hai Nisai Stakes and the Hanshin Juvenile Fillies.
-In the following spring she ran fourth in the Daily Hai Queen Cup and second in the Fillies' Revue before recording an upset victory over a strong field in the Oka Sho.
+In the following spring she ran fourth in the Queen Cup and second in the Fillies' Revue before recording an upset victory over a strong field in the Oka Sho.
 She failed to win in thirteen subsequent races, running her last race in February 2019.

 Background

 Reine Minoru is a chestnut mare with a white stripe bred in Japan by Fujiwara Farm.
 During her racing career she was trained by Masaru Honda and raced in the red and white colours of Minoru Yoshioka.
 She usually raced in a red and white hood.

 She was from the sixth crop of foals sired by Daiwa Major, an outstanding miler whose wins included the Tenno Sho, Mile Championship and Yasuda Kinen.
 As a breeding stallion he has also sired Major Emblem, Curren Black Hill (NHK Mile Cup), Resistencia and Admire Mars.
 Reine Minoru's dam Daiwa Angel showed no racing ability, failing to win in four starts.
 She was a female-line descendant of the American broodmare Lima (foaled 1937), a half-sister to Bostonian.